 How Much Does a Glowforge Cost

 The Glowforge costs between $3000 and $6000, depending on which model you get.
-You can get $500 off the Glowforge Pro and $250 off the Glowforge Plus with our referral link.
+You can get $500 off the Glowforge Pro, $250 off the Glowforge Plus, and $125 off the Basic with our referral link.

 This may change with time, but currently, the wait time for getting a Glowforge can be several months.
 Some people feel a bit blindsided by this, and while it’s worth the wait, it is something to factor in.